← Back to BlogHealth

 • Emergency blockage relief: Catheterization to restore urine flow if blocked.
 This is emergency care.

-• Fluid therapy: IV or subcutaneous fluids to support kidney function and help dissolve stones.
+• Fluid therapy: IV or subcutaneous fluids to support kidney function and correct dehydration.
+(Struvite dissolution requires prescription diet and pH adjustment; calcium oxalate stones cannot be dissolved)

 • Pain relief and anti-inflammatories: Manage pain and inflammation.